RoadieHQ/marketing-site/content/backstage/plugins/jira.md

     The Backstage Jira plugin integrates with Jira to show Jira information inside Backstage where it can be associated with your project.

-logo:
-  # This must be a relative path.
-It should start without a slash or with ./
-  # The overall size of the file should be approximately 200 by 200.
-  # The image in the file should be approximately 100 by 100 pixels.
-It needs space around it.
-  # The image will be made greyscale by Gatsby Image Sharp.
-  fileSystemPath: './content/assets/logos/jira/jira_logo.png'
-  # The dimensions are required.
-They are the outer dimensions of the image file.
+logoImage: '../../assets/logos/jira/jira_logo.png'
+logoDimensions:
   width: 200
   height: 200

-coverImage:
+coverImage: '../../assets/jira-plugin.png'
-  # This must be a relative path.
-It should start without a slash or with ./
-  fileSystemPath: './content/assets/jira-plugin.png'
-  alt: 'A preview of Jira plugin including tasks summary, project information and Activity Stream.'
+coverImageAlt: 'A preview of Jira plugin including tasks summary, project information and Activity Stream.'

 # Instructions for someone who wants to use this plugin.
 # languages used here must be listed in the .babelrc